-The Canning Graving Docks are now a heritage site, and usually in the summer it’s possible to visit the Edmund Gardener pilot ship situated within one of them.
+The Canning Graving Docks are now a heritage site with the Edmund Gardner pilot ship situated within one of them.
 Historically they were a crucial part of the dock system, used to clean and repair ships between sailings, ensuring they were safe and as fast as possible when at sea.
-Soon after the first dock, the Old Dock, was built, there was a need for graving docks because they were essential for the port and its merchants to be successful.
+Soon after Liverpool's first dock, the Old Dock, was built, there was a need for graving docks because they were essential for the port and its merchants to be successful.

 For Liverpool merchants, of course, success was often at huge human cost: much of the mercantile trade involved the trade in enslaved African people, abducted in West African countries and forcibly transported across the Atlantic.
 Through the 18th century around 200 merchants controlled this trade in Liverpool, and a further 1400 invested in them or were employed through them.
 A wider network of mercantile activity was built on slavery and the products of the work of enslaved people.
 Liverpool’s economy was so intricately linked to slavery that in 1806 it was described as ‘The metropolis of slavery’.
-The first graving dock in Liverpool (not now extant), built in 1714 was overseen by Richard Norris, himself a slave trader.
+The first graving dock in Liverpool - which now no longer exists - was built in 1718 and was overseen by Richard Norris who was a slave trader.

 The present graving docks were originally constructed in 1765-9.
 Their 18th century roots make them the oldest surviving above-ground part of the Liverpool docks.
 They were in full use when Liverpool was at the height of its involvement in the trade in enslaved African people.
 The area around them was the site of a series of buildings, being adapted and rebuilt to suit changing needs.
 The graving docks themselves were lengthened and deepened in 1842 as the size of ships was increasing.

-October is Black History Month so it’s a moment to reflect on the historic structures of the graving docks and their history and their legacy.
+Navigating the dockside, visitors can take a moment to reflect on the historic structures of the graving docks, their history and legacy.
 The team at National Museums Liverpool is keen to understand and explore the roots of why these structures were built, the human suffering that is part of their story.
 This place is one of Liverpool’s direct links to the transatlantic slave trade.

-Currently curators from National Museums Liverpool are working with the Liverpool Black History Group to research the history of the Canning Graving Docks in detail: to understand the place and its stories in detail.
-Like so many places, the Canning Graving Docks hide a wealth of history, and it is important to research and reveal that.
+Curators from National Museums Liverpool are working with the Liverpool Black History Research Group to research the history of the Canning Graving Docks: to understand the place and the people who encountered it.
+Like so many historic sites, the Canning Graving Docks hide a wealth of stories, and it is important to research and reveal that.